fanyuuwang/LePREC-Reasoning-as-Classification-over-Structured-Factors-for-Assessing-Relevance-of-Legal-Issues/DATA_ACCESS.md

 The LEPREC code is publicly released under the MIT License.
 The LIC dataset, including case text, expert annotations, reasoning questions, and derived verifier scores, is **not distributed in this repository**.

 The dataset is available to qualified requesters after review by the authors.
-To request access, contact the corresponding author using the contact details on the [ACL Anthology paper page](https://aclanthology.org/2026.acl-long.350/) or the repository contact details.
+To request access, please kindly contact Fanyu Wang (fanyu.wang@monash.edu) or Dr. Lizhen Qu (lizhen.qu@monash.edu)

 Please include the following in a request: